MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/installing-a-null-driver.md

 You might install a "null driver" (that is, nonexistent driver) for a device if the device is not used on the machine and should not be started.
 Such devices do not typically exist on a machine, but if they do, you can install a null driver.
-Additionally, the system installs null drivers for devices that do not have a function driver.
+Additionally, the system installs null drivers for devices that do not have a [function driver](https://msdn.microsoft.com/library/windows/hardware/ff546516), if they are capable of executing in *raw mode*.

 To specify a null driver in an INF file, use entries like the following: